pmgreen/voyager_marc_harvest/README.md

+This was hacked together quickly.
+There's no setup.py nor are there any tests.

+To run:
+ * Clone the code repo
+ * Get the dependencies from PyPi (see below)
+ * `cp conf.ini.tmpl conf.ini` and fill it out
+ * Execute the module (python -m /path/to/primo_harvester)

+Requirements:
-Requirements: python-dateutil 1.5: pip install python-dateutil==1.5
+ * python-dateutil 1.5: pip install python-dateutil==1.5
+ * paramiko: pip install paramiko